ZE4L0T/ANON-Full-Node-Wallet/README.md

 The installer is contained in "Assets"

-Choose the Windows or Mac installer, depending on your OS.
+Choose the Windows or Mac installer, depending on your OS:

 "ANON_Full_Node_Wallet_Installer_v2.1.1.exe" for Windows